springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-The pages found at link.springer.com generally use semantically-correct markup so that Assistive Technology users can recognise elements and move around them accordingly.
+The pages of this product generally use semantically-correct markup so that Assistive Technology users can recognise elements and move around them accordingly.
 We make use of WAI-ARIA roles to support landmarks.
 We also provide skip links for bypassing repetitive navigation elements.
 <br><br>
 Pages located at order.springer.com have landmarks present.
 Some are duplicated without unique labels.
 </td>